rodeloescueta/puppeteer-scraper-deployment/memory-bank/activeContext.md

 - Successfully tested the `/crypto` endpoint with the real Browserbase integration
 - Added additional logging throughout the codebase for better diagnostics
 - Created docker-compose.dev.yml and Dockerfile.dev for improved local development
+- Implemented the `/text` endpoint with Mozilla Readability for clean text extraction
+- Added URL validation and option to include HTML content in text extraction

 ## Active Decisions and Considerations